angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 >**Observations:**
 >
 > - You can see the internal IP address of our service as well as the 4 endpoints IPs matching the pods IPs which are behind.
-> - The service is of type ClusterIP, but there are differents kind of service which behave differently (NodeIP, LoadBalancer).
+> - The service is of type ClusterIP, but there are different kind of service which behave differently (NodeIP, LoadBalancer).

 ## Update the wordpress configuration